-Where the High Voltage Cable is transposed along the cable route, for instance in 220 kV or 400kV cable routes laid in flat formation, the DTS is required to monitor the temperature of the fibre optic cable on the middle phase.
+Where the High Voltage Cable is transposed along the cable route, for instance cable routes laid in flat formation, the DTS is required to monitor the temperature of the fibre optic cable on the middle phase.
 This means the DTS fibre must be transposed to the middle phase at each jointing location along the route.